AdLucem/AdLucem.github.io/_posts/2018-04-12-neural-nets.md

 This is the first of a series of posts

-The initial motivation for this series of posts was when my mom- who has a technical background, but hasn't been in touch with CS for years- .

-So I realized that my mom wasn't the only one who could be helped by this- a realistic, down-to-earth explanation of machine learning concepts, aimed at people who still remember their high school math but who haven't touched code in a while, or ever- would generally be useful.
-So here's part 1 of Machine Learning for the Non-CS Person: on neural nets!

 Neural networks have generated a lot of hype and myth around them, and quite a bit of backlash to that hype and myth by programmers who work in ML.

 In truth, neural networks are pretty damn simple as long as you aren't doing the math yourself.
 Did you take any intro-level statistics courses in college?
 High school calculus?
 Basic graph theory?
 Then you can understand NNs.